Daniil Trifonov: Reviews

 The BBC Radio 3 CD Review programme of 10 August 2013 opined that: "Now the 21-year-old pianist is obviously the real deal, this isn't all flash and dash although there's plenty of both as you all hear but listen out for the expressiveness of Trifonov's approach, the way he plays with the tempo and keeps some of his powder dry for the coda where he almost leaves the orchestra trailing in his wake, and they sound as if they're having a ball as well."

 In 2017, Alex Ross, the music critic of The New Yorker wrote:Daniil Trifonov creates a furor. ... [as did] Vladimir Horowitz..., Paderewski..., Sviatoslav Richter, the young Martha Argerich, and the young Evgeny Kissin...
 Furor pianists exhibit intelligence as well as dexterity; they often make curious interpretive choices that cause head-shaking at intermission.
 They give a hint of the unearthly, the diabolical. ...
 Trifonov has a rare combination of monstrous technique and lustrous tone.
 The characteristic Trifonov effect is a rapid, glistening flurry of notes that hardly seems to involve the mechanical action of hammers and strings.

 Personal life

 Trifonov resides in New York City.
 In 2017, he married Judith Ramirez, who works in publishing.
-They have a son together, born in August 2020.
+They have a son, born in August 2020.